Kailua High School

 Kailua High School is a four-year public high school located in the Kailua CDP, City and County of Honolulu, Hawaii, United States on the island of O‘ahu.
 The school serves students grades 9 through 12.

-As of the 2000 U.S. Census the U.S. Census Bureau defined the school as being in the Maunawili CDP, but as of the 2010 U.S. Census it was redefined as being in Kailua CDP.
+As of the 2000 U.S. census the U.S. Census Bureau defined the school as being in the Maunawili CDP, but as of the 2010 U.S. census it was redefined as being in Kailua CDP.

 History

 In 1955 Kailua opened on the current site of Kailua Intermediate School in the middle of Kailua Town.
 In 1962 Kailua moved to its present location 2 mi away in the Pohakupu neighborhood.

 Kailua High is one of four public high schools on the windward side of Oahu and serves the neighborhoods of Kailua, Waimanalo and Maunawili, approximately 50,000 residents.

 Athletics

 Kailua High School also has an array of sports for its students.
 They compete in the Oahu Interscholastic Association.
-These sports include: